 Capsaicin is the ingredient that gives hot peppers their heat.
 Substance P, a key component of capsaicin, may reduce the body's ability to feel and transmit pain.

 Some research suggests that capsaicin may help with both

 Several manufacturers offer capsaicin creams that people can apply directly to painful areas.
 Capsaicin supplements may also help.
 Again, people taking these should follow the directions on the packaging.

 Capsaicin can irritate the skin and eyes, so it is essential to wash the hands thoroughly after use.

 Cat's claw comes from various uncaria plants, including Uncaria tomentosa and Uncaria guianensis.

 Research suggests that cat's claw may reduce various forms of inflammation.
-It is especially effective at inhibiting TNF-alpha, an inflammatory chemical in the body.

 If using cat's claw tea, a person may drink a ratio of 1,000 mg of root bark to 8 ounces of water.
 It is also safe to consume as a powder in capsule form, in daily dosages of 20–60 mg.